• Skip to primary navigation

 Useful dorm room checklist tips to save money

 You can really go overboard shopping for your new place.
-So to keep it simple, I am sharing some tips to ensure you don't overspend!
+So, to keep it simple, I am sharing some tips to ensure you don't overspend!

 Set a budget

 Be sure to set a budget.
 Gather your family around and decide if the budget is feasible.
-If it is not, ask family, friends, and relatives to see if they can contribute or have items you may need that they don't want any longer.
+If not, ask family, friends, and relatives to see if they can contribute or have items you may need that they don't want any longer.

 Talk to your roommate at least a month in advance.